MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroUI/fonts.rst

 Extended Font
 =============

-A VEE Port can provide one of several subclasses of MicroUI `Font`_.
+A VEE Port can provide one of multiple subclasses of MicroUI `Font`_.
 The way to open these extended fonts is specific to each subclass.
 However, each subclass should implement the default MicroUI Painter API to draw and transform the strings.
 This makes for portable code (as far as rendering is concerned).

-* To have more information about how an extended font is added to a VEE Port, see :ref:`section_font_custom`.
+* For more information about the way an extended font is added to a VEE Port, see :ref:`section_font_custom`.
-* To have more information about how an extended font is added to the application classpath, how to open it at rutime, its characteristics, its extended Painter API, etc., refer to the extended font documentation.
+* For more information about the way an extended font is added to the application classpath, opened at rutime, its characteristics, its extended Painter API, etc., refer to the extended font documentation.

-.. note:: The  MicroVG's `VectorFont`_ offers a way to retrieve an extended font.
+.. note:: MicroVG's `VectorFont`_ offers a way to retrieve an extended font.

 .. _Surrogates: https://en.wikipedia.org/wiki/Universal_Character_Set_characters#Surrogates
 .. _Font.getFont(): https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/display/Font.html#getFont-java.lang.String-